lsst-uk/obs_vista/README.md

 # obs_vista
-VISTA-specific (VIRCam) configuration and tasks for the LSST Data Management Stack
+VISTA (VIRCAM) specific configuration and tasks for the LSST Data Management Stack.
+It describes the camera and data products, allowing the LSST stack to import and manipulate the data.

 ## Overview